oxs-dev/oxs-dev/README.md

 Here is what I'm currently focusing on:

-Currently I'm using FreeCodeCamp.com to learn responsive web design, by following the beginner projects.
+ I'm using FreeCodeCamp.com to learn responsive web design, by following the beginner projects.

 Focusing on my matery of HTML.
 Focusing on my matery of CSS.